Kumala3/Kumala3/README.md

 🔎 Founder of VersunoAI and GenAI Educator & Content Creator at AI Advantage

-😆 Fun Fact: I am on a mission to complete 1000 pull ups
+😆 Fun Fact: I am on a mission to complete 1000 pull ups in less than 24 hours

 <br/>
 <div align=center>